GodestJulien/Node-RED-Pizza/README.md

 Your finale objective is to create a web application with a front end that will call your custom visual recognition model when the user upload a picture and that will display the result and store it in a database.

-What we expect from you to realize:
+What we expect from you to achieve today:

  <img src="./images/architecture.png"/>